-In addition, the XClarity Controller network access label is attached to the pull-out information tab located near the lower right corner of the front view, with MAC address accessible with a pull.
+In addition, the XClarity Controller network access label is attached to the pull-out information tab located near the top of the center of the front view, with MAC address accessible with a pull.

 Figure 4.
 XClarity Controller network access label on the pull-out information tab